swcarpentry/r-novice-inflammation/07-knitr-R.md

 `Knitr` is an R package that makes your code neat, pretty, and shows your notes, code, and output simultaneously in an `html` document.
 You create these documents in `.Rmd` files.
 You can write in `LateX` or `md`.

-knitr extracts R code in the input document (.Rmd), evaluates it and writes the results to the output document (html).
-There are two types of R code: chunks (code as separate paragraphs) and inline R code.
+knitr extracts R code in the input document (.Rmd), evaluates it and writes the results to the output document (html) like the page you're looking at right now!

+To begin, you will need to install and load the `knitr` package:

 ~~~{.r}